Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 How to Correct a "Short" Neck

-Working on getting your head back to its natural upright place is, after losing fat is the next thing to consider doing.
-As soon as you learn to carry the head in its rightful place, held back between the shoulders with the chin down, there is no longer a need for a double chin.
+Working on getting your head back to its natural upright place is the next thing to consider.
+As soon as you learn to carry your head in the right place there is no longer a need for a double chin.
 As an extra bonus of re-aligning the head, your neck will grow longer and taller.
-The head will be better balanced, and consequently any stiffness and pain in the neck and shoulder area, even head aches, will vanish.
+Once the head is better balanced, any stiffness and pain in the neck and shoulder area, even headaches, will vanish.
 Why?

-It stands to reason: when the head is off-balance you need more muscle tension to hold it in place.
+It stands to reason: when the head is off-balance you need more muscle force to hold it in place.
 Neck and shoulder pain comes from muscles doing overtime holding the head in an off-balanced position.
-Poor back of the neck muscles are in a chronic state of cramp.
-That is what causes all that pain and discomfort!
-So re-aligning the head is a vital part of losing a double chin, lose the pain while you are at it.
-Correct head alignment may be achieved by doing the "Yes", "No", and "Maybe" exercise on a daily basis as shown in the next video.
+Poor back-of-the-neck muscles are in a chronic state of tension.
+That is what causes all that pain and discomfort.
+So while re-aligning the head is a vital part of losing a double chin, lose the neck pain while you are at it.
+Correct head alignment may be achieved by doing the "Yes", "No", and "Maybe" exercises on a daily basis as shown in the next video.

 The red arrow in the next picture illustrates that there is some muscle immediately under the chin.
-The base of the tong, which is a very strong muscle, can also be made to pull up the area.
-To feel those muscles working for yourself place the back of your hand against the base of the chin and
+The base of the tong (which is a very strong muscle) can also be made to pull up the area.
+To feel those muscles working for yourself place the back of your hand under the chin and

 - suck as hard as you can